 Data Warehouse Interview Questions

 Let us begin with some data warehouse interview questions for freshers.

-1. What is an aggregate table in Data warehouse?
+1. What is an aggregate table in a Data warehouse?

 An aggregate table is a table that contains existing warehouse data grouped to a certain level of dimensions.
 It is much easier to retrieve data from an aggregated table than the original table, which has more records.